 Decisions involving the skill competition are preferably made by a unanimous decision of the Experts.
 If the Experts are unable to reach a unanimous decision within a reasonable time, the Chief Expert puts the matter to a vote.
 A simple majority (50% of the Experts present plus one) will stand as the final decision.
 Absent Experts must be informed of the decision but are unable to change the decision.

-Decisions are to be recorded by the Skill Competition Manager or Chief Expert using the Decisions, Actions, and/or Agreement form located at http://skill-management.worldskills.org organization of their skill competition.
-They may be asked to attend Competitions Committee and/or Skill Management meetings.
+Decisions are to be recorded by the Skill Competition Manager or Chief Expert using the Decisions, Actions, and/or Agreement form located at http://skill-management.worldskills.org

 6.5.3 Contact with Competitions Committee